iriz-brandon/Irizarryfolio/README.md

 # C Folder

    This folder is made up of some code samples in C from class assignments at UTSA.

-# HTML_CSS Folder

-   This folder contains a code sample for a page I made in a web-app tool.
-I had to learn enough about the about the existing HTML/CSS, the Quill api, knockout.js, and incorporate mandrill to make it happen.

 # Java Folder